jrbalsano/lab8-node/README.md

 tinkering with javascript, you can now run `node` on your clic account to have a REPL (Read Execute Print Loop) for Javascript to try out commands.

-Now, create a part2 directory, and inside run `npm install learnyounode`.
+Now, create a part2 directory, and inside run `npm install -g learnyounode`.
 Once this completes, run `learnyounode`.
 This will open a small guide to node.js to teach you the basics.
 Go through the lessons for "Hello World" through "Make it Modular."
 These should help you understand the basics of how node.js works.
 Next, read the "Getting Started" section of the documentation for express.js at http://expressjs.com/guide.html.
 Once you have a functioning hello world, modify it to include the following:

 1. Display a hit count.
 You can do this by declaring a variable outside of the call to create a GET route and referencing it inside the callback function.